acastells/electron-vite-music-downloader/README.md

 ### TODO
+- error in some unicode characters
+- similarity system
 - beatport option
-- log  + output logs to console in ui
-- error in some unicode characters